LT-IntroToAI-SY2324/intro-to-python-aurgiles/a1_writeup.md

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

-a difference is python doesnt require parenthesis or semicolons and a similarity I found is the loops.
+a difference is python doesnt require parenthesis or semicolons (requires less procedures) and a similarity I found is the usuge of loops.

 3. What are some things that you learned through this assignment?